 Since 1968, ACEP has united and amplified the collective voice of emergency physicians across the world.
 As an ACEP member, you are a direct contributor to important initiatives that propel the profession forward.
-Our 2018 Annual Report explains how your support makes an incredible impact on emergency medicine.
+Our 2020 Annual Report tells the incredible story of your work on the front lines of the COVID-19 pandemic.

 Founded in 1968 by a small group of physicians who shared a commitment to improving the quality of emergency care, ACEP set out to educate and train physicians in emergency medicine to provide quality emergency care in the nation’s hospitals.